 America has a deeply haunted heartland, with folklore and human acts of depravity and evil spirits woven into our history.
-In 2019, we'd rather face our fears in public instead of pretending they don't tap into something primal in our brains.
+Instead of pretending they don't tap into something primal in our brains, haunted (and haunting) museums provide the opportunity to face our fears.
 And lucky for us, we're not alone.
-These are just six of the most haunted or disturbing museums to visit on your next road trip.
+These are just six of the most haunted or disturbing museums in America.

 The Warrens' Occult Museum